Julius Kasparavičius

-Julius Kasparavičius (born 3 April 1995) is a Lithuanian footballer who plays as a striker.
+Julius Kasparavičius (born 3 April 1995) is a Lithuanian footballer who plays as a striker for Vtora liga club Dobrudzha Dobrich.

 Career

 As a youth player, Kasparavičius joined the youth academy of English Premier League side West Ham.
 He started his career with Šilutė in the Lithuanian second tier.
 In 2014, Kasparavičius signed for Lithuanian top flight club Atlantas.
 In 2015, he signed for Palanga in the Lithuanian second tier.
 Before the 2018 season, he signed for Lithuanian top flight team Sūduva, helping them win the league.
 Before the 2019 season, Kasparavičius signed for Narva Trans in Estonia, helping them win the 2018–19 Estonian Cup.

 Before the 2020 season, he signed for Lithuanian outfit Banga.
 Before the second half of 2021–22, he signed for Cherno More in the Bulgarian top flight.
 On 20 February 2022, Kasparavičius debuted for Cherno More during a 1–2 loss to Ludogorets, scoring his team's goal.
 Due to injury struggles this turned out to be his only official appearance in a Cherno More shirt and he left the team by mutual consent in May 2022.